tamarott/SinGAN/README.md

 ```
 python SIFID/sifid_score.py --path2real <real images path> --path2fake <fake images path>
 ```
 Make sure that each of the fake images file name is identical to its cooresponding real image file name.
-Images should be save in `.jpg` format
+Images should be saved in `.jpg` format.

 ### Super Resolution Results
 SinGAN's SR results on BSD100 dataset can be download from the 'Downloads' folder.